RESILIENT ROUTE 114

 Final Resilience Plan and Recommendations: January 2025

-A summary of findings will be presented, including strategies to improve resilience along Route 114.
-This workshop will give members of the public the opportunity to provide feedback ahead of the finalized plan.
+A summary of findings was presented, including strategies to improve resilience along Route 114.
+This workshop gave members of the public the opportunity to provide feedback ahead of the finalized plan.

 How to Learn More About this Project